pytroll/satpy/doc/source/writing.rst

 =======
-Writers
+Writing
 =======

-Satpy makes it possible to save datasets in multiple formats.
+Satpy makes it possible to save datasets in multiple formats, with *writers* designed to save in a given format.
 For details on additional arguments and features available for a specific Writer see the table below.
 Most use cases will want to save datasets using the :meth:`~satpy.scene.Scene.save_datasets` method::

     >>> scn.save_datasets(writer='simple_image')